The Best Hot Springs To Visit Near Sydney

 - All Ages

-Although beaches and waterfalls fall to the wayside during Winter, there's still a way you can have some serious aqua fun: by visiting some hot springs just a short drive from Sydney!
-Warm, beautiful, relaxing and totally Instagram-worthy, these are destinations worth putting on the Sunday-drive agenda.
+Although beaches and waterfalls fall to the wayside during Winter, there's still a way you can have some serious aqua fun: by visiting some hot springs.
+Many of them are quite a drive so we suggest making a weekend out of it!

 1. Yarrangobilly Caves Thermal Pool